 The happy hour in the United States is a treasured institution.
 For an hour or two — usually after work — drinks, and sometimes appetizers, are offered a discounted price.
 Unfortunately, for many, happy hour is only the beginning of night-long binges.
 In 2015, it was estimated that 16 million Americans met the criteria for AUD or alcohol use disorder, and while some people can learn to control their drinking through outpatient care, some will need the help that an inpatient alcohol rehab center can provide.1

 Intensive Care for Serious Problems

 Alcoholism can cause serious damage to a wide variety of systems within the body, and those who have serious alcohol-related medical conditions might need intensive help in order to regain their health.
-The liver, in particular, tends to sustain the most damage due to alcoholism, as the National Council on Alcoholism and Drug Dependence reports that this organ breaks down 90 percent of the alcohol a person consumes.
-People with medical complications due to alcoholism might need assistance with:
+Alcohol has the most detrimental effects on the heart, liver, pancreas, brain and immune system.2 People with medical complications due to alcoholism might need assistance with the following: